ddlee-cn/MXNet_contrib/README.md

 Usage: perform matching between anchors and GT boxes, collect matching results.

-This OP is built from scratch for collecting detailed matching stat for anchors.
-It return the matched GT class, IOU for each anchor, which provide an overview for matching results.
+This OP is built for collecting detailed matching stat for anchors.
+It returns the matched GT class, IOU for each anchor, which provide an overview for matching results.
 I also developed a series of metrics for evaluating anchor hyper-parameters.
 With that, we can gain insights about these anchor settings before training.